-Recommended by Chambers UK (Commercial Dispute Resolution and Energy & Natural Resources):
+Recommended by Chambers UK (Commercial Dispute Resolution) and Legal 500 (Energy):

 Michael has recently acted for the defendant in Canyon Offshore v GDF Suez EWHC 3810 (Comm) & BUS.L.R 578, an important decision concerning the jurisdiction of the English courts in contractual matters.
 The case is on appeal.

 Michael acts for the defendants in Ipsos -v- Aegis, a £200 million claim for damages for fraud and breach of warranty following a share purchase.
 Michael has apppeared in applications striking out large parts of the claim EWHC 117 (Comm) and EWHC 1726 (Comm).

 Michael acted in the long running dispute concerning control of the Connaught, Berkeley and Claridges hotels: Re Coroin BCC 14 and Misland v McKillen EWHC 3859 (Ch).
 More recently this has involved challenges to the jurisdiction of the English court to deal with further disputes concerning control of the hotels.

 Michael also acted for the claimant in Habib Bank v Central Bank of Sudan EWHC 2288 (Comm) and obtained judgment for US$150m.

 Michael also acted for the claimant in Primary Insurance v RBS RPC 26, an important decision concerning banking confidentiality, and the liability of third parties for breach of confidence.